CURRENT TRENDS, ISSUES AND CHALLENGES IN DIVERSE SOCIETIES

 Founder and organiser of the Cultures Conference is Dr Eirini Daskalaki.
 She is the Academic Director and Head of Research at ACC Akademia College in Cyprus.
 She holds a BA (Hons) in Philosophy, Pedagogy and Psychology from the National and Kapodistrian University of Athens (Greece), an MA in Intercultural Business Communication from the University of Central Lancashire (UK) and a PhD in Intercultural Communication and Business Strategy in the Hotel Industry from the University of Glasgow (UK).
 Dr Daskalaki has given presentations to international conferences and delivered workshops in Poland, Cyprus, Greece, Spain, the United Kingdom and Germany.
-She lectures on a variety of courses related to business and management, and tourism and hospitality.
-Whilst, her area of expertise concerns the leisure/hospitality sector and intercultural communication, her research interests also include a variety of HRM related fields such as: learning/training and development, diversity management, entrepreneurship, intercultural communication and migration.
+When she lectures she teaches on a variety of courses related to business and management, and tourism and hospitality.
+Whilst, her area of expertise concerns the leisure/hospitality sector and intercultural communication, her research interests also include a variety of HRM related fields such as: learning/training and development, diversity, and entrepreneurship.
 She is an exceptionally strong academic, researcher and practitioner, and a native speaker of Greek and fluent in English, as she has lived in the United Kingdom from 2010 to 2019.
 She is an editorial team member for the International Journal of Business and Globalisation (IJBG) and an editorial team member for the Journal of Education, Innovation and Communication (JEICOM).
 She is often invited to act as a reviewer for renowned international multidisciplinary journals and for book chapters for international publishers.

 We are really looking forward to welcoming everyone to the second Cultures Conference and hosting a fruitful event!